Amit6006/StockMonitor/README.md

 # Stock Monitor Application

-This is a simple Java application that monitors the Dow Jones Industrial Average (DJI) stock price in real time and stores the stock value along with the timestamp in a queue.
+This is a simple Java application that monitors the Dow Jones Industrial Average (DJI) stock price in real time and stores the stock value along with the timestamps in a queue.

 ## Features
 - Fetches the Dow Jones Industrial Average (DJI) stock price every 5 seconds.